fukusuket/THuntLab/README.md

 ## Contributing

+Contributions are welcome!

+### Steps
-1. Fork the repository
+1. Fork this repo
-2. Create a feature branch
+2. Create a branch: `git checkout -b your-feature`
-3. Make your changes
+3. Make changes and test them
-4. Test in the lab environment
-5. Submit a pull request
+4. Submit a pull request

+Questions?
+Open an issue!

 ## License